Daybreakers: Production

 In November 2004, Lionsgate acquired the script to Daybreakers, written by Peter and Michael Spierig.
 The brothers, who directed Undead (2003), were attached to direct Daybreakers.
 In September 2006, the brothers received financing from Film Finance Corporation Australia, with production set to take place in Queensland.
-In May 2007, actor Ethan Hawke was cast into the lead role.
-Later in the month, actor Sam Neill joined the cast as the main antagonist.
 Daybreakers began filming on the Gold Coast at Warner Bros.
 Movie World studios and in Brisbane on 16 July 2007.
 The production budget was $US21 million, with the State Government contributing $US1 million to the filmmakers.
 Principal photography was completed on schedule in September 2007, with reshoots following to extend key sequences.

+Casting

+The Spierigs told interviewer Eric Vespe of Ain't It Cool News (AICN) that they wrote the lead for Ethan Hawke, who was initially hesitant to join the production as he was "not a big fan of genre pictures."
+He ultimately accepted the role as Edward after deciding the story felt "different" from that of a typical B movie.
+He took the role in May, 2007.
+Michael Spierig explained to AICN that once Hawke was in, other actors were interested, particularly Sam Neill (who joined the cast as the main antagonist that same May) and Willem Dafoe.
+Peter Spierig added, "Sam was on the film for about three weeks and every day was such a joy."
+Neill "is such a refined, articulate, intelligent guy," Peter joked to the interviewer, that it was hard to "say to Sam, 'Now, I'm going to throw this bucket of blood all over you, is that all right?' and he's like 'Y-y-yeah... okay.'"

+Hawke described the film as an allegory of man's pacing with natural resources: "We're eating our own resources so people are trying to come up with blood substitutes, trying to get us off of foreign humans."
+The actor also said that despite the serious allegory, the film was "low art" and "completely unpretentious and silly".